2e0byo/blog/content/post/carpentry/plane-repair.md

 Exactly how flat does a sharpening stone need to be?
 Exactly how flat, for that matter, does a plane need to be?

+I'm on holiday.
 Here is a toy plane, a soft building block, and a half brick (not cut by me):

 {{<figure src="/img/plane-repair/plane1.jpg">}}